Fate/stay night: Release history

+On January 30, 2024, Type-Moon announced Fate/stay night Remastered.
+It was published by Aniplex worldwide on August 8, 2024, for the Nintendo Switch and Windows via Steam with Japanese, English and Simplified Chinese language options.
+The remaster is based on the PS Vita version of Réalta Nua, and marks the first official release of the visual novel outside Japan.

 There have been only small changes to Shirou's physical design since its inception.
 With red hair and stubborn eyes, Takeuchi aimed for a typical design of a straightforward shōnen manga genre character.
 However, he felt that it was too standard, so he added more circles in his eyes.
 Takeuchi has trouble bringing out Shirou's expressions because of his unique eyebrows; as a result, Shirou remains the most difficult Fate/stay night character for him to draw.
 Their goal of creating "a protagonist without a face" to comply with the nature of bishōjo games in the initial release of Fate/stay night is another reason Takeuchi had trouble drawing Shirou, who only appeared in a handful of scenes.
 In the re-released Réalta Nua version of the visual novel aimed at teenagers rather than just adults, the importance of showing non-adult content was increased.
 So Takeuchi had to draw Shirou more often.

 On October 28, 2005, Type-Moon released a sequel to Fate/stay night, titled Fate/hollow ataraxia.
 Its plot is set half a year after the events of Fate/stay night and features new characters such as Avenger, Bazett Fraga McRemitz, and Caren Ortensia, alongside returning characters such as Shirō Emiya, Saber and Rin Tōsaka.